ARMmbed/mbed-os-5-docs/docs/api/storage/FlashIAPBlockDevice.md

 Additional notes:

-1. Use this driver on platforms where the FlashIAP implementation uses external flash or in conjunction with a file system with wear leveling, that can operate on a page size granularity.
+1. Use this driver on boards where the FlashIAP implementation uses external flash or in conjunction with a file system with wear leveling, that can operate on a page size granularity.
 1. The FlashIAP may freeze code execution for a long period of time while writing to flash.
 Not even high-priority IRQs are allowed to run, which may interrupt background processes.

 To configure this class, please see our [BlockDevice configuration documentation](../apis/data-options-and-config.html).